 For instance, WooBamboo with bamboo toothbrushes - one famous brand that offers products focusing on environmental protection.

-Surprisingly, products with minimalist designs (such as clothes, jewelry, watches) have grown slowly over the past few years.
+Surprisingly, products with minimalist designs (such as clothes, jewelry, lab created diamond engagement rings, watches) have grown slowly over the past few years.

 This trend hopes up when a large number of consumers show their interest in the minimalist lifestyle.
 This opens a great opportunity for eCommerce sellers.